 Wong Auditorium: MIT Building E51

-Join us in welcoming Karl-Theodor zu Guttenberg, the former German Federal Minister for Economics and Technology and Federal Minister of Defense.
-This will be an interview-style session hosted by Professor Yossi Sheffi and cover everything from general business to politics, global trade, security, and economics.
+Join us in welcoming Karl-Theodor zu Guttenberg, Chairman of Spitzberg Partners and a former German Federal Minister of Defense.
+This will be a fireside chat, interview hosted by Professor Yossi Sheffi.
+Topics will cover everything from general business to politics, global trade, security, and economics.

 Karl-Theodor zu Guttenberg served as the German federal minister of defense from 2009 to 2011 and as federal minister of economics and technology from February 2009 to October 2009.
 As minister of defense, he led the most significant structural reform of the German armed forces since the Bundeswehr’s founding in 1955.
 In particular, he spearheaded the effort of transforming the Bundeswehr from a conscription-based army to an all-professional military.